AitijyaGhosh365/resumeiq/README.md

 touch .env
 ```

-Add your Gemini API key to it:
+Add your Gemini API key:

 ```
 GEMINI_API_KEY=AIzaSy...your_key_here
 ```

 > The app reads this automatically via `python-dotenv`.
-You do **not** need to paste the key into the UI.
+No need to paste the key into the UI.

 ---